Kambo: Definition, Ingredients, Application, Side Effects, Cost

 In some cases, excessive use or improper application leads to severe complications, including dehydration, organ damage, or even death.
 These risks arise from the potency of the compounds and the body’s strong response to them.
 As such, Kambo should only be used under the supervision of a trained practitioner to reduce the likelihood of adverse effects.

-No, Kambo is not illegal in most countries.
+No, Kambo is not illegal in Florida and is not illegal in most countries.
 It is unregulated, meaning medical authorities do not explicitly prohibit or approve its use in many regions.
 This lack of regulation means that Kambo practitioners operate in a legal gray area, and the safety and ethical standards of ceremonies vary widely.

 In some countries, such as Brazil, Kambo is recognized as part of traditional Amazonian medicine, while in others, its legal status depends on how it is marketed or administered.
 Always research local laws and ensure the practitioner follows safe and ethical practices before considering Kambo.